Kubernetes Multi-Node Cluster on Raspberry Pi 4

 - Validate all pods in the kube-system namespace are up and running:

-kubectl get pod --all-namespaces
+kubectl get pod --all-namespacesorkubectl get pod -n kube-system:

 Join the Worker Nodes to the Master